 Nigel Davenport and Ken Gampu, as Deel and Chaka respectively, have a really good onscreen synergy.
 The two actors play off each other well, and the friendship they share is believable.
 Unfortunately, the pair do not share much screen time.
 They are usually off doing their own thing, only running into each other at random moments.
 This is odd since the filmmakers go out of their way to establish that there is a history with the two, only to separate them more often than not.
 It's a damn shame, too, considering how well Davenport and Gampu work together.

 The scene stealer of the Death of a Snowman, though, is Bima Stagg.
-In addition to penning the film's script, Stagg doubles as the hitman, Johnson.
+In addition to penning the film's script, Stagg doubles as Eric Strauss, Johnson.
 He doesn't have many lines and his role is more of a subplot than anything else, but he makes every moment memorable.
 His character is also the catalyst for one of the more shocking scenes in the movie.
 Surprisingly enough, he only went on to act in one other film, Survivor (which he also wrote).
 It's too bad, since he had the emotionless baddie look often needed in grindhouse pictures of that era.
 It should be noted that Stagg also wrote Stander, a terrific film starring Thomas Jane as a South African police officer turned bank robber, which was based on a true story.

 Death of a Snowman isn't the best of the exploitation films that came out around the same period, but it's far from the worst.
 Flawed, sure, but it's an enjoyable film that unfortunately got buried under the mountain of classics that came out around the same time.
 It can't compete with those, but it can hold its own if you are looking for one that you haven't seen before.
 This one is definitely worth a rent.